Engagement Terms

 2.11 words and expression defined in the Corporations Act 2001 (Cth) as at the date of these Terms have the meanings given to them in the Corporations Act 2001 at that date; and

-2.12 a reference to writing includes typewriting, printing, lithography, photography and any other method of representing or reproducing words, figures or symbols in a permanent and visible form.
+2.12 a reference to writing includes typewriting, handwriting, printing, photography and any other method of representing or reproducing words, figures or symbols in a permanent and visible form.

 3. ACCEPTANCE